 Although all of us have basic human values and motivators that drive us, we manifest them differently as we move through the spring, summer, fall and winter of life.
-Selling to boomer and older customers online is different primarily because of this shift in values.
+Selling to boomer and older customers is different primarily because of this shift in values.
 Our need for an identity, relationships, purpose, gaining knowledge and growth, rejuvenation and recreation are always with us, but we manifest them differently as we grow older.
 In addition, during our journey we focus more on having meaningful experiences, rather than gaining material goods.

 Emotions Drive the Purchase Decision

-Because emotions drive the purchase decision, as important as it is to understand what boomer and older customers think, it’s even more important to understand how they think before you develop online style, tone and messages.
+Because emotions drive the purchase decision, as important as it is to understand what boomer and older customers think, it’s even more important to understand how they think before you develop your ads’ style, tone and messages.
 Focusing entirely on product features and benefits often results in a losing strategy.
 Research has shown that customers’ final decisions are not the direct product of the reasoning process.
 Emotions drive boomer and older customers in their purchase decisions.
 The reasoning process will confirm their decision, but it doesn’t start there.

 Anecdotes work well

 When communicating with these markets, storytelling works well, since today’s customer universe is more age-weighted toward mid-life values and there is a definite resistance to neutral information (product-related features).
-Whoever tells the best story online wins!
+Whoever tells the best story wins!
 Go with the grain of the brain and integrate your data into an emotional matrix to satisfy the customer’s need and gauge the potential emotional and experiential quality of the relationship before talking about the product’s benefits and features.